Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

 AI Rate Limiting plugin extends the
 [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/) plugin.

-This token is using the tokens data returned by LLM provider to calculate the queries cose.
+This token is using the tokens data returned by LLM provider to calculate the queries cost.
-The same HTTP request can vary greatly in cost depending on the caluclation of the LLM providers.
+The same HTTP request can vary greatly in cost depending on the calculation of the LLM providers.

 A common pattern to protect your AI API is then to analyze and